UniversalDependencies/docs/_fr-dep/xcomp.md

 xcomp(considère, ami)
 ~~~

-In FrenchSopken we also use the `xcomp`relation.
 Here are examples from FrenchSpoken:

 ~~~ sdparse
 j' aimerais enseigner dans un établissement public \n I'd like to teach in a public school